mperham/connection_pool/README.md

 ```

 Shutting down a connection pool will block until all connections are checked in and closed.
-Note that shutting down is completely optional; Ruby's garbage collector will reclaim
+**Note that shutting down is completely optional**; Ruby's garbage collector will reclaim
 unreferenced pools under normal circumstances.